True Story (album)

 True Story is the second and final studio album by the hip-hop group Terror Squad.
+It was released on July 27, 2004 through Steve Rifkind's SRC Records (Street Records Corporation), Universal Records, and Fat Joe's Terror Squad Entertainment.
 It includes the single "Lean Back", which reached number 1 on the Billboard Hot 100.
-The group's line up at recording was Fat Joe, Remy Ma, Armageddon, Prospect and Tony Sunshine.
+The group's line up for this recording was Fat Joe, Remy Ma, Armageddon, Prospect and Tony Sunshine.

 The late rappers Big L and Big Pun appear together on the song titled "Bring 'Em Back".
 Big Pun was originally a member of the group and some of his verses are reprised on this track.

+Jessy Terrero and Raul Conde directed the music video for "Take Me Home" and filmed it at a mansion in Hollywood Hills, Los Angeles.

+Commercial performance

 The album reached number 7 on the US Billboard 200, selling 90,000 units in its first week.

-Jessy Terrero and Raul Conde directed the music video for "Take Me Home" and filmed it at a mansion in Hollywood Hills, Los Angeles.

 Track listing

 Credits adapted from the album's liner notes.